We couldn't find anybody that matched your criteria

 Metaphor in discourse: study of metaphor in literature, politics, science and health communication; corpus-based approaches to the study of metaphor.
 Health communication/Medical Humanities: language use in communication about health and illness, including particularly metaphors and narratives.
 Cognitive stylistics: integration of linguistic analysis with theories of cognition (e.g. Schema theory, Blending theory) in order to study literary texts; the linguistic construction of fictional text worlds; the linguistic construction of minds in fictional and non-fictional narratives.
 Corpus stylistics: application of corpus methods to the study of literary texts.

 Pragmatics (i.e. historical pragmatics, intercultural pragmatics, speech act theory, (im-)politeness theory, corpus pragmatics, presupposition-entailment-implicature studies).
-Cognitive linguistics (including cognitive grammar, construction grammar, radical construction grammar, chunking theory, dialogic syntax, entrenchment) and functional approaches to grammar.
-Intersubjectivity (to be intended as the codified interplay between theory of mind and language).
+Corpus and computational linguistics (including data manipulation and statistical modelling in R) Cognitive linguistics (including cognitive grammar, construction grammar, radical construction grammar, chunking theory, dialogic syntax, entrenchment) and functional approaches to grammar.
+Intersubjectivity (to be intended as the codified interplay between theory of mind and language use).
 Chinese/Sinitic linguistics (including any aspect of Mandarin grammar, in particular aspectual and modal systems, language change and reanalysis, language teaching and intercultural pragmatic approaches to Mandarin and other Sinitic languages).
-Language typology (addressed either on a synchronic or a diachronic level).
+Language Typology (addressed either on a synchronic or a diachronic level).

 I am interested in supervising doctoral students working in literacy studies, including workplace literacies, academic literacies, audit cultures and accountability, digital literacy practices, literacy practices in religious communities, and adult literacy; linguistic ethnography; communities of practice and situated learning; institutional ethnography; and discourse analysis.